braindead-cc/bcc/README.md

 # The Braindead Compiler Collection

-Brainfsck is an extremely simple, safe, and fast language for developing maintainable software.
+The Braindead Compiler Collection is an optimizing compiler, debugger ("visualizer"), and interpreter for brainfsck, an extremely simple, safe, and fast language for developing maintainable software.

 ## Features